lmac-1/cs50w-finalproject/README.md

 1. My project is based on an original idea, that solves a real-life personal problem which has no similarity to any of the projects built as part of the CS50W course.
 2. The website is built with different user types: admin, student and teacher.
 3. The [New Video](#new-video-new_video) page uses the Youtube Data API from Google and `fetch` in JavaScript to get the YouTube video data and dynamically prepopulate the form.
 I have built this in such a way that the real API key is hidden on my public deployment to GitHub.
 4. I built a simple [notification](#notifications) system, which notifies students of new videos and teachers when a new comment is added to one of their videos.
-The notifications section is completely responsive and updates dynamically using JavaScript. **TODO make it work dynamically to show new notifications**
+The notifications section is completely responsive and updates dynamically using JavaScript.
 5. The filter on [Index](#index-) (homepage) was built completely from scratch and uses a JavaScript function to update the page to display videos that meet the criteria selected by the different filters on the page.
 6. On the [New Video](#new-video-new_video)  page I challenged myself to build functionality that allows users to add a new field to the `CalenaStep` model using JavaScript and update a `CheckboxSelectMultiple` field on a Django form dynamically.